LightSquared strikes spectrum deal and exits bankruptcy

 “We will continue to work with industry and government stakeholders to reach consensus for the spectrum to be utilized,” Smith said, adding that it was too soon to discuss financial targets.

-LightSquared is still involved in litigation with Garmin Ltd’s unit Garmin International, Trimble Navigation Ltd , and a GPS industry group.
+LightSquared is still involved in litigation with Garmin Ltd’s (GRMN.O) unit Garmin International, Trimble Navigation Ltd (TRMB.O), and a GPS industry group.

+Reporting by Tracy Rucinski in Chicago; Editing by Lisa Shumaker and Diane Craft